Skip to content

 Research Grant Awards and Projects

-"Improving Financial Wellness Among African Americans Through Financial Literacy Education: Advancing Health Equity In Underserved Communities", Sponsored by Centers for Disease Control and Prevention/DHHS.
+"Improving Financial Wellness Among African Americans Through Financial Literacy Education: Advancing Health Equity In Underserved Communities", Sponsored by Centers for Disease Control & Prevention.

 "Empowering Black Pastors to Amplify Colorectal Cancer Prevention Messages in Underserved Communities", Sponsored by Prevent Cancer Foundation.